Debt Weighs Heavy. Lighten Your Load.

 2. Make a Plan

-Create your budget, organize your payoff plan, and feel more in control.
+Create your budget, experiment with different repayment options, organize your payoff plan, and feel more in control.

 3. Destroy Your Debt

-You’ll find more money to pay off debt and your balances will shrink to oblivion.
+You’ll find extra money to put towards monthly payments and your balances will shrink to oblivion.
 Freedom!

 "We Paid Off $180,000"

 Liz and her husband will be the first to tell you they don’t make an excessive amount of money.
-But with the help of a budget and being consistent, they paid off $180,000 of debt in five years without feeling like they were running a marathon of scrimping and saving.
+But with the help of a budget and being consistent about their repayment plan, they paid off $180,000 of debt in five years without feeling like they were running a marathon of scrimping and saving.

 What's Your Debt Pain Point?
 We Can Help!

 Help!
-I feel like I’ll never pay off all my debt!If your debt feels insurmountable, we’re here to tell you: you are not alone!
-We see people paying off debts of all sizes—they did it and you can too.
-Read five tips for paying off debt fast from people who have been in your shoes.
+I feel like I’ll never pay off all my debt!If the amount of debt you’re in feels insurmountable, we’re here to tell you: you are not alone!
+We see people paying off debts of all sizes—they’re achieving their financial goals and you can too.
+Read five debt repayment tips for paying off debt fast from people who have been in your shoes.

 Help!
 I get out of debt only to get right back in!There’s not many things more frustrating than throwing everything you’ve got at that nasty debt only to have it come pouncing back.
 If that feels like the cycle you’re stuck in, you’re missing the key first step to making progress on your debt balance.

 Help!
-I don’t know where to start.When you have a handful of credit cards, a car loan, and a tangle of student loans all with varying balances and interest rates, it can be tough to know where to start.
+I don’t know where to start.When you have a small pile of credit card debt, an auto loan, and a tangle of student loans all with varying balances and interest rates, it can be tough to know where to start.
 So what comes first?
 Saving up an emergency fund or paying off your debt?

 Practical Tools For Paying Off Debt